Elon Law 3Ls and alumni seeking reciprocity at other schools

 How do I request reciprocity?

 Reciprocity from another law school must be requested by the Office of Career & Student Development on behalf of a third-year student or alumni.
-To begin this process, please complete the online request form and it will be forwarded to the Office of Career & Student Development for handling.
+To begin this process, please schedule an appointment with your career advisor using Symplicity.

 3Ls and alumni from other schools seeking reciprocity at Elon Law